AbisheK0726/eng130-cloud-computing/README.md

 ### Benefits of Clouding Computing

-- Agility: Cloud computing allows you to scale up or down as needed, so you can quickly adjust to changing business needs.
+- **Agility**: Cloud computing allows you to scale up or down as needed, so you can quickly adjust to changing business needs.
 You can also quickly add or remove resources, such as storage or compute power, as your needs change.

-- Cost savings: Cloud computing can help you reduce your IT costs.
+- **Cost savings**: Cloud computing can help you reduce your IT costs.
 You only pay for what you use, so you can scale back or scale up as needed.
 You can also use tools to monitor and manage your cloud resources, so you can optimize your spending.

-- Global scale: Cloud computing gives you access to resources in multiple regions around the world.
+- **Global scale**: Cloud computing gives you access to resources in multiple regions around the world.
 This means you can deliver content to your customers faster, no matter where they are.

-- Security: Cloud computing providers offer a range of security tools and services to help protect your data and applications.
+- **Security**: Cloud computing providers offer a range of security tools and services to help protect your data and applications.
 These tools and services are designed to meet the highest security standards.

-- Flexibility: Cloud computing gives you the flexibility to use the tools and applications you want.
+- **Flexibility**: Cloud computing gives you the flexibility to use the tools and applications you want.
 You can also use the operating systems and programming languages that you prefer.

+- **Reliability**: Cloud computing providers offer high availability and fault tolerance to help ensure that your applications are always available.
+They also offer disaster recovery services to help you recover from a disaster.

 ## What is AWS?